Skip to Main

 But the question remains, why don’t more women enter the field of engineering?

 Angelica Scott has been working as an engineer at Grand Traverse County Road Commission for nearly two years.
-Dhe’s the only female engineer at her job.
+She’s the only female engineer at her job.
 She said while she attended college for engineering studies, one thing stuck out.

 Advertisement